On Choosing the Poems and Letter

 Link to EDA manuscript.
 Originally in Poems: Packet XIX, Fascicle 22, Houghton Library – (108a).
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 Includes 23 poems, written in ink, dated ca. 1862.
 First published in Unpublished Poems (1935), 71, with the last three words of line 7 as the first of line 8.

 This poem, like “I died for Beauty,” is in the common meter and was copied into Fascicle 22 in the 20th place.
 It is an allegory about a speaker who is a carpenter, speculating that if he or she had “the Art of Boards,” they would be hired by a Builder, but “only at Halves.”
 Something strange happens in this allegory, which we have seen in other Dickinson poems: the inanimate tools, the plane and bench, take on human faces and merge with the human who wields them.
-I am thinking of “My life had stood a loaded gun,” where the gun “speaks” for the owner as tool and also poetic voice.
+Compare “My life had stood a loaded gun” (F764, J754), where the gun “speaks” for the owner as tool and also a poetic power.

 It’s important to note that the archetypal carpenter is Jesus; to make this connection associates poetry with religion and spirituality at the outset.
 Domhnall Mitchell discovers another fascinating connection, that “specialist tool making, and particularly, the manufacture of highly sought-after planes, started in Amherst in 1835,” intensifying the tension between the everyday and the supernatural.